-10. The health of your dog’s GI tract also influences his brain health and cognition.
-When the intestines can’t break down food adequately to absorb essential amounts of nutrition from foods, the canine brain suffers just as much as the immune system.
-Dogs with dysbiosis may not respond to commands quickly, stare blankly ahead when their owners are talking to them or wander aimlessly as though they didn’t know where they were going.
+10. The health of your canine’s GI tract also influences his brain health and cognition.
+When the intestines can’t break down food adequately to absorb essential amounts of nutrition from foods, the k9 brain suffers just as much as the immune system.
+K9s with dysbiosis may not respond to commands quickly, stare blankly ahead when their owners are talking to them or wander aimlessly as though they didn’t know where they were going.

 Of course!
 Since your dog already has the same kind of bacteria living in his body that are provided by probiotic supplements, there is no reason to think they are not safe.

 Antibiotics are a different story.
 When you give your k9 antibiotics for an infection, the drug starts killing the bacteria causing the infection.
 However, antibiotics don’t discriminate when they start targeting bacteria.
 Instead of just killing “bad” bacteria, antibiotics eradicate all bacteria.
 That’s why your dog usually develops diarrhea after taking antibiotics for 24 hours–his entire GI tract is now suffering dysbiosis.